Loopshape/ai-auto/README.md

 This Quick Start guide lets developers get up and running in minutes with AI-assisted automation, batch processing, and smart scripting workflows.

 This version is **concise, copy-paste ready**, and ideal for fast onboarding while preserving the most important commands, options, and examples.

-I can also make a **visual diagram of workflow & chunking** to include in the README if you want it.
-Do you want me to do that next?